aaronbloomfield/dada/hws/hw3-tricky.md

 pushq $AddressOfVirusFunction
 ret
 ```
 This can be encoded on x86-64 using only six bytes, and the encoding does not change based on where the push instruction is placed.
-This makes it easy to compute the machine code seperately from inserting it somewhere, and so has been commonly seen in viruses.
+This makes it easy to compute the machine code separately from inserting it somewhere, and so has been commonly seen in viruses.

 One could also implement a "tricky jump" by inserting a conventional jump instruction:
 ```